 But unless you have your own kitchen to cook your own feast, chances are that the other part of the market is more useful to you.
 That's where the restaurants are, where the freshly caught seafood is served up for your dining pleasure.

 These aren't fancy joints.
 They're essentially counters with plastic outdoor seating.
 Latin tunes blare over the speakers, and some have TVs jury-rigged under the canopy showing the soccer game of the moment.
 It's more like Istanbul's Karakoy waterfront than San Francisco's Fisherman's Wharf.

-The local specialty is ceviche, served in cups, where the raw fish is “cooked” in citrusy juices.
+The local specialty is ceviche, served in cups, where the raw fish is "cooked" in citrusy juices.
 A cup of ceviche fish or octopus (pulpa) will set you back a dollar or two, and you can order fries on the side of you like and wash it down with a cold Panama beer.
-Platters, which a generally fried fish or fried something else like mussels or prawns, are more expensive.
-While there's not the same variety as somewhere like the Santiago de Chile's Mercade Central, which has an incredible variety of shellfish thanks to the country’s endless shoreline, all the basics are covered, from fish to octopus to prawns.
+Platters, which are generally fried fish or fried something else like mussels or prawns, are more expensive.
+While there's not the same variety as somewhere like the Santiago de Chile's Mercado Central, which has an incredible variety of shellfish thanks to the country's endless shoreline, all the basics are covered, from fish to octopus to prawns.

 Photos of Mercado de Mariscos

 - There are a couple of dozen restaurants all serving roughly the same things.
 You sit outdoors on plastic chairs and tables with waiter service.
 Naturally, because of both the sun and the rain, both of which come with a vengeance in this part of the world, there's extensive shade under large sails.